The Original Mickey Mouse Club Show

 As a replacement, Dick had a one year contract with four thirteen-week options, as opposed to the seven-year contracts the first kids received.
 He doesn't seem to have been on the show for more than two option periods, about six months, from late July 1955 thru January 1956.
 Like the other Mouseketeer musicians on the show (except Cubby O'Brien), Dick had no chance to display his skill with musical instruments, such opportunities being reserved for Talent Roundup winners.

-Dick was assigned to either the Blue or White Team, and spent most of his on-camera time watching guest stars or circus acts.
+Dick was assigned to the Blue Team, and spent most of his on-camera time watching guest stars or circus acts.
 When he did get a chance to do something, it was in Disneyland cross-marketing skits, like Flying Toad Cars or pretending to be one of a quartet of dancing waiters at the Golden Horseshoe Revue.
 In the latter number, he seems to have been directed to dance off the beat as a gag; the companion girl's number also had one of the four dancers hamming it up.

 Aftermath

-After Dick left the show he seems to have lost interest in dancing, but kept up with music.
-He switched from accordion to drums, and began playing with local garage bands as a teenager.
-Dick joined up with Paul Johnson and Eddie Bertrand in a South Bay band called the Bel-Airs, which recorded and released the first surf song, Mr. Moto in 1961.
-The band played at their own club in Redondo Beach, but broke up around 1963.
 Dick then hooked up with a house band from PJ's club on Sunset Strip in early 1964.
 The band, called the Standells, had just lost it's drummer, and needed a new one, fast, to record their first album.
 Dick joined Larry Tamblyn, Tony Valentino, and Gary Lane in recording the album.
 Dick also sang lead on the song Help Yourself, as it turned out, the album's only hit.
 From then on, Dick replaced Larry Tamblyn as lead singer.

 In 1968 Dick left the Standells to record solo.
 Still using Ed Cobb as his manager, he recorded an album called First Evolution, and released a couple of songs from it as singles, but found his style couldn't compete with the acid rock from San Francisco then becoming popular.
 Since then he has managed a restaurant, worked for a construction equipment company, and driven limousines in Los Angeles, where he now lives.

-Contact Info | ©2006-8 OriginalMMC.com
+Contact Info | ©2006-13 www.OriginalMMC.com